lapwat/klink/README.md

 # klink
-[BETA] This extension will share any active tab through Facebook Messenger with one click.
+This extension will share any active tab through Facebook Messenger with one click.

 **Server part**
 • From your terminal, go into **nodejs-server** folder and run *npm install*